HELPFUL PAGES

 Advantages:

-Available in a range of sizes and shapes, whirlpool baths provide the ultimate relaxing bathing experience.
-Airpool baths pump air through the base of the bath, while whirlpool baths pump water through the side jets.
 Some models incorporate both options.
 This style of bath does cost more to buy and fit, you’ll also need to be aware of the installation and plumbing that will be required, and access to the pipework is essential.
 For more information read our whirlpool baths buyer’s guide.

 Advantages: